-Ellen Ficklen is a career writer and editor who has held a number of editorial positions in the Washington, D.C., area and been widely published throughout the U.S. Among her specialties is writing about science and medicine in clear, understandable language without diluting meaning.
+Ellen Ficklen is a career writer and editor who has held a number of editorial positions in the Washington, D.C., area and has been widely published throughout the U.S. Among her specialties is writing about science and medicine in a clear, understandable language without diluting meaning.
 Ellen has produced editorial projects for the National Geographic Society, American Rivers, National Aeronautics and Space Administration (NASA), and National Public Radio.
 Her articles have appeared in the Washington Post, the New York Times, USA Weekend, the Baltimore Sun, the Los Angeles Times, the Chronicle of Higher Education, Saveur, and Preservation.

 Ellen began her online teaching at the Creative Nonfiction Foundation, founded by Lee Gutkind, teaching the “Narrative Medicine” writing course.
-She has B.A. in English from Connecticut College and an M.A. in Writing from Johns Hopkins University.
+She has BA in English from Connecticut College and an MA in Writing from Johns Hopkins University.